MeekeRoet/sudoku-solver/README.md

 # Sudoku solver
-This web app allows one to upload - or take and upload, on mobile devices - a photo of a sudoku puzzle and have it automatically recognized and solved.
+This web app lets one upload - or take and upload, on mobile devices - a photo of a sudoku puzzle and have it automatically recognized and solved.
+It also allows the user to correct the digits if they were not recognized correctly.
 Co-created with three colleagues and a friend.

  It looks as follows:

 ![Screenshot of the web app](webapp_screenshot.png?raw=true")